george-essa/laravel-passport-accessToken/README.md

   - open your terminal within project path and write this command
   - composer install
   - wait untill done
+  - php artisan migrate
+  - php artisan serve
-  - serve the server and use apis with any third party (EX.
+  - play with apis using any third party (EX.
 Postman)